junxit/us-congress-bills-112/bill.md

 ## § 3.
 Rulemaking

-Not later than one year after the date of enactment of this Act, the Commission shall issue final regulations to implement this Act and the amendments made by this Act.
+Not later than 1 year after the date of enactment of this Act, the Commission shall issue final regulations to implement this Act and the amendments made by this Act.